apache/flink-web/_posts/2020-05-25-flink-on-zeppelin-part2.md

 # Summary

 In this post, we explained how to perform streaming data visualization via Flink on Zeppelin and how to use UDFs.
-Besides that, you can do more in Zeppelin with Flink, such as batch processing, hive integration and more.
+Besides that, you can do more in Zeppelin with Flink, such as batch processing, Hive integration and more.
 You can check the following articles for more details and here's a list of [Flink on Zeppelin tutorial videos](https://www.youtube.com/watch?v=YxPo0Fosjjg&list=PL4oy12nnS7FFtg3KV1iS5vDb0pTz12VcX) for your reference.

 # References